 Velvet production is based on beam size, thickness, weight and blood component whereas a trophy head will be evaluated on the number and length of tynes, spread and style, none of which are critical for velvet.

 NZAGE Industry Agreed Standards

 Trophy Parks or Game Estate Parks in NZ are registered.
-Those that come under the guidelines of the NZAGE are also verified under their minimum standards of which members are accredited and must abide by the Industry Agreed Standards
+Those that come under the guidelines of the NZAGE (New Zealand Association of Game Estates) are also verified under their minimum standards of which members are accredited and must abide by the Industry Agreed Standards (IAS).

 The IAS categorise the various components that constitute a game estate operation and provide a minimum standard for each.
 This is in order to provide a better hunting experience for the hunter and a better environment for the animal.